SmithWillSuffice/ohanga-pai/content/blog/82_bat_brics.md

 Little New Zealand told the US nuclear powered vessels to find somewhere else to dump their waste.
 A few threats were promised.
 Nothing bad happened.
 Sure, New Zealand has no oil or lithium etc., so we're lucky.
 But that's a parochial perspective.
-Whatever shaky foundations the Unite Nations was laid upon, the collective nations of the world do not have to sit back idly while poor mineral rich countries continue being exploited.
+Whatever shaky foundations the United Nations was laid upon, the collective nations of the world do not have to sit back idly while poor mineral rich countries continue being exploited.
 Even then, where does the exploitation arise from?
 It is _not_ from the USA all alone,